NoCheatPlus/Docs/Development/Design.md

 * Prevent abuse of timing bounds.
 * Prevent false positives with timing bounds.

+### Already Implemented/Tested

+#### Still simple: push entries up/down.

+Pistons moving one time up might already be "ok", can't call that "playable" yet.

+Pointers:
+* Even on a local test server the player would stand in-air on top of an already retracted block.

+Conclusions:
+* We do need on-ground tracking as well.
+Following problems:
+ * Need to keep track of block shapes and data.
+ * The state after having moved the block can't be known at the time of the piston event.
+  * Queuing an update request for TickTask might be ok, as packets have to travel to the client anyway (could blow up on server side lag spikes).
+  * Otherwise the state resulting of the piston event will be the one checked against first (it's 'actual').
+Possibly no entries are needed, just states of all involved blocks at the time of the event.
+ * The methods in BlockProperties that determine on-ground properties will lazily query data from BlockCache, thus we might need to implement BlockCache using the tracker, also considering the policy for a specific query (prefer blocks to be there or not, latency estimate).
+  * Solution could be to always query data, thus add it as argument to all the methods.
+This will be simple but change many places.
+  * Another Solution could be to change BlockCache to have one node-like entry per block, the node entry has access methods and keeps a reference of the block cache (...).
+Advantage being any past-state can be encapsulated somehow, this block state object will be passed to all the methods in BlockProperties instead of id/shape/data.

 ### Core data structures
 A linked CoordMap variation will likely be used, in order to sort entries to front/back once updated, so periodic checking for expiration will be easy.